vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 # Detailed design

 Ideally, this should be used alongside [unplugin-vue-router](https://github.com/posva/unplugin-vue-router) to provide a better DX by automatically adding the proper meta fields **but it's not necessary**.
-At the moment, this API is implemented in that plugin as an experiment.
+At the moment, this API is implemented in that plugin as an experiment, check the [Experimental Data fetching](https://github.com/posva/unplugin-vue-router/tree/main/src/data-fetching).
 By default, it:

 - Checks named exports in page components to set a meta property in the generated routes
-- Adds a navigation guard that resolve loaders
+- Adds a navigation guard that resolve loaders (should be moved to vue-router later)
 - Implements a `defineLoader()` composable (should be moved to vue-router later)

 `defineLoader()` takes a function that returns a promise (of data) and returns a composable that **can be used in any component**, not only in the one that defines it.
 We call these _loaders_.
 Loaders **must be exported by page components** in order for them to get picked up and executed during the navigation.
 They receive the target `route` as an argument and must return a Promise of an object of properties that will then be directly accessible **as refs** when calling the composable.